… or what you should know before applying to the Big Three.

 Analytical skills are highly correlated with math.
 If you have any experience of analytical work, such as work in IB or audit, for example, or a degree in science or math, you don’t need to provide additional proof.
 If you have a degree in liberal arts, you might need to test your analytical skills before attempting at screening.
 This doesn’t mean you should be a calculus major to become a consultant.
 Consulting companies are known to have musicians and teachers among their employees.
 However, the best way to show analytical skills on your resume is through GMAT.
 If your result is 700+, that will be sufficient.
 You will only need to make sure you pass internal tests such as PST and case interviews (we wrote about the selection process in previous articles).
 For those who have not passed GMAT or cannot reach the threshold of 700, we offer our preparatory math course to prepare yourself for tests and interviews.

 NB: GMAT is not a must and candidates can pass screening without it.
 If you have a strong profile, simply concentrate on preparing for tests and interviews.
-Although if you do consider preparing from GMAT, here is a course you can check out.

 Next step?
 Writing your consulting CV and CL.